If doing a sales product demo FEELS easy and intuitive, watch out.

 Our data analysis tells a clear story:

-There are 7 ways to do an insanely persuasive product demo.
+There are 7 ways to do an insanely persuasive product demonstration.

 As I said, what feels intuitive during product demos can cause you to lose deals.